 There are air vents in all three rows of seating in the ceiling above the windows, which is so necessary in seven-seaters.

-There are four top tether anchorages in the Nissan Patrol; three on the back of the second-row seatbacks and one in the third-row seat back on the driver's side, meaning I was able to install four child seats.
+There are three top tether anchorages in the Nissan Patrol; one on the back of each of the second-row seat backs and one in the third-row seat back on the driver's side, meaning I was able to install three child seats.
 There was ample legroom with rear-facing child seats installed in the second row for a 182cm or taller driver.

 BUT it was not straightforward as the top tether anchorages in the second-row are SO DIFFICULT to access.
 You need to climb through the boot to access them, which means putting the third-row seats down but when the third-row seats are folded, the top tether anchorages are then hidden below them and you can't access them.
 It was a very frustrating process.